agateau/pixelwheels/doc/map-format.md

 # Borders

-A "Borders" object layer containing boxes representing the obstacles of the track.
+A "Borders" object layer containing rectangles, polygons or ellipsis representing the borders of the track.

 # Sections